 Participants at the first NEH-funded summer institute in 2018 toured the Pauli Murray Center for History and Social Justice in Durham, North Carolina.

-The Center for Documentary Studies (CDS) at Duke University is pleased to announce a National Endowment for the Humanities award to conduct “The Civil Rights Movement: Grassroots Perspectives (1940–1980)” in July 2020.
-The institute was offered for the first time in summer 2018; for the 2020 institute, CDS is again working in partnership with the SNCC Legacy Project and Teaching for Change.
+The Center for Documentary Studies (CDS) at Duke University received a National Endowment for the Humanities award to conduct “The Civil Rights Movement: Grassroots Perspectives (1940–1980)."
+Originally scheduled for July 2020, the institute has been rescheduled and will be held online July 6–23, 2021.
+Applications will be open soon on the institute website at sites.duke.edu/dukecrmsummerinstitute.
+The institute was offered for the first time in summer 2018; for the 2021 institute, CDS is again working in partnership with the SNCC Legacy Project and Teaching for Change.

 The NEH-funded institute will invite thirty teachers (grades 7–12) from across the U.S. for a three-week residency at Duke.
 The institute is designed by a collaborative team of scholars, civil rights movement veterans, and educators from Duke, the SNCC (Student Nonviolent Coordinating Committee) Legacy Project, and Teaching for Change.
 Participants will learn the bottom-up history of the civil rights movement; receive resources, including extensive use of our collaborative project, the SNCC Digital Gateway; and develop teaching strategies for incorporating the material in their classrooms.
 They will have the unique opportunity to learn from civil rights activists, from one another, and from leading scholars—and the most recent scholarship—on the era.